openpubkey/openpubkey/docs/pktoken.md

 ### Protected Header Claims

 Protected headers in JWS [(RFC-7515 Section 2)](https://datatracker.ietf.org/doc/html/rfc7515#section-2) are used in JWS as a place to put signature header parameters.
-That is metadata about the signature necessary to verify the signature.
-For instance parameters such as, `alg` which specifies the algorithm used to generate the signature or `kid` which is the Key ID of the public key used to verify the signature.
+These parameters are metadata necessary to verify the signature.
+For instance, parameters such as, alg specifies the algorithm used to generate the signature amd kid, which is the Key ID of the public key used to verify the signature, may be included in the protected header.
 In PK Tokens we use protected headers in a new way namely to store claims the signature is making about the identity.
 Next, we will look at why we need to use protected headers in this new way.

 In an ID Token or JWT, the claims the issuer is making are set in the payload.
 However this isn't sufficient for OpenPubkey, signing parties other than the issuer may wish to add additional claims along with their signature.
 For instance a signing party who independently authenticated the identity, might want to add an additional claim specifying the time at which this independent authentication took place.
-This party can not update the payload without breaking the OP's signature on the payload.Our solution is to allow signing parties to specify additional claims in the protected header that signing party creates.
+This party can not update the payload without breaking the OP's signature on the payload.
+Our solution is to allow signing parties to specify additional claims in the protected header that signing party creates.
 This enables the signing party to add claims without requiring any new signatures from any other parties.

 #### Required Claims

-In PK Tokens the following claims are required and assumed to exist `alg`, `typ` and `kid`.
-The one exception is that since OP (OpenID Providers) operate outside the OpenPubkey protocol they can generate an OP signature and OP protected header that may not include `typ` or `kid`.
-However in all other signatures in a PK Token, OpenPubkey can enforce that `alg`, `typ` and `kid` are specified.
+In PK Tokens the following claims are required and assumed to exist `alg`, `typ` and `kid` for all OpenPubkey generated signatures except OP (OpenID Providers) generated signatures.

+OP (OpenID Providers) operate outside the OpenPubkey protocol we can not assume all OPs will generate an OP signature and OP protected header that will define a `typ` or `kid`.
+OP signatures are required by OpenID Connect to specify an `alg`.
+For OP signatures we have special logic to account for cases in which a `typ` or `kid` is not set.
+In all other signatures in a PK Token, OpenPubkey can enforce that `alg`, `typ` and `kid` are specified.

 #### Custom Claims

-OpenPubkey allows third party to extend OpenPubkey and specify any custom claims in the protected header of PK Token signatures.
+OpenPubkey allows third parties to extend OpenPubkey and specify any custom claims in the protected header of PK Token signatures.
 The only rule is that custom claims can not use the keys: `alg`, `typ` and `kid`.

 For instance Docker uses the custom claim `att` in the CIC protected header to ensure [a particular PK Token can only be used to verify a particular object.](https://github.com/openpubkey/openpubkey/issues/33)